Okahyphen/mtd/README.md

 ): this
 ```

 `default` creates a regular track, and sets it as the default track to execute if no tracks are provided via the command line.
+There can only be one default track at any given time, and repeat invocations will override an existing default.

 ```javascript
 public always (